cgq-qgc/pyhelp/docs/example.rst

 with each new release of PyHELP as a zip archive on our `Releases page`_.
 The input data are also distributed alongside the source code of PyHELP in the folder `example`_ on our `GitHub repository`_.
-Note that it is very important that the folder _example_ be saved on your computer to a location with `Write and Read` permissions.
+Note that it is very important that the folder :file:`example` be saved on your computer to a location with `Write and Read` permissions.

 .. _north_river_locmap: